softwareconstruction240/softwareconstruction/instruction/web-api/web-api.md

 ### Server Error Handling

-In addition to representing endpoints, Spark provides methods for handling error cases.
-This includes the `Spark.exception` method for when an unhandled exception is thrown, and the `Spark.notFound` for when an unknown request is made.
+In addition to representing endpoints, Javalin provides methods for handling error cases.
+This includes the `Javalin.exception` method for when an unhandled exception is thrown, and the `Javalin.error` method for when an unknown request is made.
 With both methods you provide the implementation of a functional interface for handling the error.
 The following code demonstrates how this is done.

 ```java
 import com.google.gson.Gson;